Frequently asked questions about cosmetic surgery & the American Board of Cosmetic Surgery

 There are currently no ACGME residency programs in the United States devoted exclusively to cosmetic surgery.
 Therefore, doctors seeking to learn cosmetic surgery primarily obtain training and experience after completing their residency training.
 The American Academy of Cosmetic Surgery, an entity separate and distinct from the American Board of Cosmetic Surgery, has fashioned post-graduate cosmetic surgery training in their fellowship programs to equal or exceed ACGME fellowships.

-Residency programs in general surgery, obstetrics and gynecology, oral and maxillofacial surgery, ophthalmology, otolaryngology, and plastic surgery that contribute to the sub-specialty of cosmetic surgery include training on many, but not all, cosmetic procedures.
+Residency programs in general surgery, obstetrics and gynecology, oral and maxillofacial surgery, otolaryngology, and plastic surgery that contribute to the sub-specialty of cosmetic surgery include training on many, but not all, cosmetic procedures.

 Why isn’t the ABCS a member of the American Board of Medical Specialties?